CodeBullet-Community/BulletBot/docs/In-Depth-Explanations.md

 After being executed by `bullet-mongo-start.service`, the script waits to make sure that `mongod.service` successfully started, then waits a little longer to give the database enough time to initialize.
 Once all that is done, the script will attempt to start `bulletbot.service`.

 On top of everything mentioned above, this script also has the capability of sending 'BulletBot Startup Status Reports'.
 These are sent when BulletBot is being ran in the background with auto-restart.
 These reports lists whether or not BulletBot was successfully started, the exit status of essential services, and the startup logs of three services that can be used to help identify errors that might have occurred during BulletBot's startup.
-Though please note that for this feature to work, you need to install thrid party mailing software.
+Though please note that for this feature to work, you need to install third party mailing software.
 Follow [this guide](BulletBot-Startup-Status-Reports) to help you set this feature up.

 ##### Service File